 It took an ambush by the enemy, heavy criticism from my previous teammates, a ghosting from my old team, and, finally, bearing witness to my new team captain’s strategic skills to set me on the right path.

-It started with me breaking my team’s - Flux Squadron - formation to impulsively invade the enemy’s territory alone during a Mobile Legend competition finals.
-In the end, we lost and my teammates bombarded me with complaints leading to me not becoming part of Flux Squadron’s future activities.
+It started with me breaking my team’s - Flux Squadron - formation to impulsively invade enemy territory alone during a Mobile Legend competition finals.
+In the end we lost, and my teammates bombarded me with complaints leading to me being excluded from Flux Squadron’s future activities.

 I didn’t understand why they were so upset.
 I was just acting with the best of intentions to help secure our first win in the finals.
-I was so absorbed in my world that I didn’t realize I was acting selfishly, costing me not only a win, but also friendships.
-As I reflected, perhaps, I need to communicate better with my team before I act on my own, but it was too late.
+As I reflected, perhaps, I was so absorbed in my world that I didn’t realize I was acting selfishly, costing me not only a win, but also friendships.
+I need to communicate better with my team before I act on my own, but it was too late.

-So I pondered for some time trying to determine how I could act less impulsive and communicate better.
-As a gamer, there shouldn’t be any better way than joining a new team and learning to communicate more effectively right?
+I pondered for some time, trying to determine how to act less impulsive and communicate better.
+As a gamer, there shouldn’t be any better way than by joining a new team and learning to communicate more effectively, right?
 However, I was hesitant in making the same mistakes and burning more bridges in the process.

-I fidgeted back and forth on social media: hours turned to days and finally turned to weeks before I could gather my courage to make contact with one team.
+I fidgeted back and forth on social media: hours turned to days and days turned to weeks before I could gather my courage to make contact with a new team.
 Before that, however, I carefully wrote multiple versions of engagement messages on what to say: I started with a polite introduction followed by highlighting my gaming experiences.

-After an interview asking why I left Flux Squadron, I felt a rush of cold sweat on my head dripping down the side of my face as I explained what happened.
-I lost any hope of getting into the team, but I was surprised that they accepted me.
+During an interview with the team, asking why I left Flux Squadron, I felt a rush of cold sweat on my head dripping down the side of my face as I explained what happened.
+I lost any hope of getting into the team.
+Surprisingly, they accepted me.

 My first month was tense.
 I mostly stayed timid and was very careful with my plays during practice, afraid that my impulsiveness would take over and risk myself getting kicked off the team.
 A dozen games later, I realized that they always start each game with serious strategic discussions, which was lacking in my old team.
 With a clear objective and strategy, I felt more focused and slowly began to not depend on impulsiveness like what I did in my old team.

 Indra, the team captain, would never fail to spend 3 - 4 hours per week to improve our strategy, which includes communications.
-He always reminds everyone, especially me, that it’s alright to act based on impulse as long as I communicate it to someone in the team before I act.
+He would always remind everyone, especially me, that it’s alright to act based on impulse as long as I communicate it to someone in the team before I act.
 I put his advice on a post-it note, “COMMUNICATE YOUR IMPULSE,” and placed it at the top left corner of my monitor to remind myself.
 Ever since, I would try to always talk or chat in the game’s chatbox about anything outside of the agreed strategy.

-Months later, I’ve learned the importance of strategy.
-I’ve learned to communicate with my teammates, making them able to anticipate my impulsiveness and respond accordingly.
+Months later, I finally learned the importance of strategy.
+Communicating with my teammates enabled them to anticipate my impulsiveness and respond accordingly.
 I’ve also learned to do the opposite: understanding and anticipating my teammates’ shortcomings and filling in the gap.
-A strong strategy, a strong communication, and a strong understanding of each other’s strengths and weaknesses was what significantly increased our chances of winning competitions.
+A strong strategy, communication, and understanding of each other’s strengths and weaknesses was what significantly increased our chances of winning competitions.